 Rendsburg High Bridge, a railway viaduct that also serves as a transporter bridge and observation deck, can be seen for miles around.
 Built between 1911 and 1913, the “Iron Lady” was once the largest steel construction in Europe.
 It took the power of 350 workers working around the clock to build the 17,000-ton bridge that is held together by 3.2 million rivets.
 With the access ramp, the high bridge is 7.5 km long.
 The observation deck offers a breathtaking view of Rendsburg and the canal from 40 m up in the air.
 The tourist information centre Nord-Ostsee-Kanal has been offering tours up to the observation deck since 1999.
 Telephone: +49 43 31/2 11 20.

 The transporter bridge is one of the most significant monuments to technology in Germany.
 It carries a carriage directly beneath the high bridge using four support cables and eight brace cables.
 It has been operating over the canal on a quarter-hourly basis since 1913 between 9:00 a.m. and 11:00 p.m.
-In all the years it has never adjusted its schedule (as of 13 April 2016: currently out of operation for an undetermined length of time).

 The interactive light installation PASSAGE was installed for the 100th anniversary of the bridge.
 Pedestrians can change the colour on their respective side of the bridge using a control wheel.
 This turns the light installation into an activity for observers to enjoy themselves with.